groboclown/mvn2get/README.md

 * **-p, --progress**
     * Show progress indicator
 * **-P, --parent**
-    * Download dependency management children (declared in parent and bom files)
+    * Download dependency management children (declared in parent and bom files).
+Careful - this can download far more than you're expecting.
+Note that if the parent has been downloaded, but its dependencies have not, then the dependencies are not downloaded.
 * **-e ERROR_FILE, --error-file ERROR_FILE**
     * Add all discovered problems into the ERROR_FILE, for easier viewing or sending.
 * **-x, --no-local**